kubevirt/hyperconverged-cluster-operator/CONTRIBUTING.md

 ## Contributing to the HyperConverged API

 The Hyperconverged Cluster Operator represents an opinionated deployment of KubeVirt.
-Its purpose is to deploy KubeVirt and accompanying projects with good defaults, so they work together well for most people, in a testable and reproducible manner.
+Its purpose is to deploy KubeVirt and accompanying projects with good defaults and hard-coded values, so they work together well for most people, in a testable and reproducible manner.

 This means that the API of HCO should be kept simple.
 HCO should do everything right out of the box, so it is easy to